 primary key.
 In relational databases, a column (key) that uniquely identifies a row.
-For example, Employee_ID.
+For example, Employee\ID.

 query governor.
-In Hyperion Integration Server, a parameter that you set to control the time and size of the queries made to the data source.
+An Essbase Integration Services parameter or Hyperion Essbase OLAP Server configuration setting that you set to control the duration and size of the queries made to the data source.

 RDBMS.
-See relational database management system.
+See relational database management system (RDBMS, DBMS).

 record.
 A set of information in a data source.
 Records are composed of fields, each of which contains one item of information.
 A set of records constitutes a table.
 A single record constitutes a row in the table.
-For example, a table containing personnel information might contain records (rows) that have three fields: a NAME field, an ADDRESS field, and a PHONE_NUMBER field.
+For example, a table containing personnel information might contain records (rows) that have three fields: a NAME field, an ADDRESS field, and a PHONE\NUMBER field.

 recursive table.
 A source relational table that contains information in one row that is a parent or child of information in another row.
-For example, in a relational source table containing the columns EMPLOYEE_ID, NAME, and MANAGER_ID, the columns EMPLOYEE_ID and MANAGER_ID are recursive because MANAGER_ID refers back to the EMPLOYEE_ID.
-Using Hyperion Integration Server, you can build a Hyperion Essbase outline hierarchy from a recursive source table.
+For example, in a relational source table containing the columns EMPLOYEE\ID, NAME, and MANAGER\ID, the columns EMPLOYEE\ID and MANAGER\ID are recursive because MANAGER\ID refers back to the EMPLOYEE\ID.
+Using Essbase Integration Services, you can build a Hyperion Essbase outline hierarchy from a recursive source table.

 relational database.
 A type of database that stores data in the form of related tables.
 A single database can be spread across several tables, and can be viewed in many different ways.
-Contrast with multidimensional database.
+Contrast with multidimensional database (MDDB).